Universal communication part I: modulo additive channels: Motivation

-Following this lead the comparison class is chosen to be the set of fixed finite-length block encoders and decoders, which repeatedly perform the same encoding and decoding operations over blocks of any fixed length (Figure~\ref{fig:iterative_mapping}).
+Following this lead, the comparison class is chosen to be the set of fixed finite-length block encoders and decoders, which repeatedly perform the same encoding and decoding operations over blocks of any fixed length (Figure~\ref{fig:iterative_mapping}).
 This class is a relatively simple one, while still yielding a reasonable criterion to set the communication rate.
 The \emph{iterated finite block capacity} of an infinite vector channel $\Cifb$ is defined as the supremum of all rates which are reliably achievable by encoders and decoders in the comparison class.
-This capacity value is smaller, in general, than the Shannon capacity of the vector channel.
-This definition has operational significance, since many practical communication systems use block encoding, and therefore universally attaining the $\Cifb$ means that one can design a system which, without any prior knowledge of the channel, is essentially at least as good as any system using block coding of any finite length.
-The universal system itself does not belong to the comparison class -- it does not operate in fixed blocks, it modifies its behavior based on the past, and it uses feedback.
-There are various ways to extend the comparison class, which are briefly discussed in Section~\ref{sec:ma_discussion}, however, here the focus on this basic model.
-Although achieving $\Cifb$ universally is possible for classes of vector channels wider than the modulo-additive channel \cite{YL_UnivCommMemory}, it is not possible to attain this rate for general unknown vector channels.
+This capacity value may be smaller, in general, than the Shannon capacity of the vector channel.
+This definition has operational significance, since many practical communication systems use block encoding, and therefore universally attaining the $\Cifb$ means that one can design a system which, without any prior knowledge of the channel, is essentially at least as good as any finite block code.
+The universal system itself does not belong to the comparison class -- it does not operate in fixed blocks, it modifies its behavior based on the past, and it uses feedback. \onlypaper{Although achieving $\Cifb$ universally is possible for classes of vector channels wider than the modulo-additive channel \cite{YL_UnivCommMemory}, it is not possible to attain this rate for general unknown vector channels. }

-\onlyphd{ Due to this issue an alternative formulation, termed the ``arbitrary-finite-block'' (AFB) capacity is proposed as well.
+\onlyphd{ As will be seen below, achieving $\Cifb$ universally is not possible for general unknown vector channels (due to ``password'' channels \S\ref{sec:IFB_capacity_discussion}).
+An alternative formulation, termed the ``arbitrary-finite-block'' (AFB) capacity is proposed as well.
 The AFB capacity can be attained for any channel.
-The rationale behind this definition will be explained later on, as this requires understanding of the problems related to IFB capacity. } }
+The rationale behind this definition is explained later on (\S\ref{sec:IFB_capacity_discussion}). }

+The \selector{IFB}{IFB/AFB} model presented here is simple and intuitive, however it has several drawbacks and alternative definitions and extensions can be proposed.
+These are discussed in \selector{Section~\ref{sec:alt_definitions}}{the next chapters (Sections~\ref{sec:alt_definitions},\ref{sec:um_alt_comparison_class}), after the implications are better understood}.
+Most notably, Misra and Weissman \cite{MisraPorosityISIT12} generalized the \selector{current results}{main results of Chapter~\ref{chap:univ_modadditive}} to finite-state communication systems with feedback.
+For the sake of simplicity, \selector{the paper}{this thesis} focuses on the basic model of reference systems using block coding.